-Growth Habit: Tall growing woody shrub or small tree with grey-green leaves on a sreading canopy with drooping branches.
+Growth Habit: Tall growing woody, multi-stemmed, shrub or small tree up to 6 m.
+With grey-green leaves on a spreading canopy with drooping branches.

 Type of Plant: Evergreen woody shrub.